mdolab/MACH-Aero/machAeroTutorials/opt_aero.rst

 .. literalinclude:: ../tutorial/opt/aero/aero_opt.py
     :start-after: # rst optimizer

-.. note:: A more complete ``optoptions`` for ``SNOPT`` can be found in `pyOptSparse doc <https://mdolab-pyoptsparse.readthedocs-hosted.com/en/latest/optimizers/pysnopt.html#options>`_.
-You can save major iterations information in the history file by providing proper options.
-It has been observed that the print and summary files failed to be updated due to possibly unknown hardware issues on GreatLakes.
-The problem is not common, but if you want to avoid it, you might save the informtaion in the history file.
-This would allow you monitor the optimization even the print and summary files are not being updated.
+.. note:: The complete set of options for ``SNOPT`` can be found in ` the pyOptSparse documentation <https://mdolab-pyoptsparse.readthedocs-hosted.com/en/latest/optimizers/pysnopt.html#options>`_.
+It is useful to remember that you can include major iterations information in the history file by providing the proper options.
+It has been observed that the ``_print`` and ``_summary`` files occasionally fail to be updated, possibly due to unknown hardware issues on GreatLakes.
+The problem is not common, but if you want to avoid losing this information, you might back it up in the history file.
+This would allow you monitor the optimization even if the ``_print`` and ``_summary`` files are not being updated.
+Note that the size of the history file will increase due to this additional data.

 Run it yourself!
 ================